venkatrag1/FSND/Proj3_Newsdata_DB/README.md

 So, let us define our first view, namely `articles_log_view` to represent this join of `articles` and `log` using a match between the `slug` and `path`.

+If you have a script that contains the create view statements called create_views.sql, then import the views from the command line by typing: psql -d news -f create_views.sql
+Or, in the main python script insert: create_views = open("create-views.sql").read() and, cursor.execute(create_views)

 #### articles_log_view
 ```
 news=> CREATE VIEW articles_log_view AS